exoscale/terms/terms.markdown

 The Client shall confirm the receipt of such extension notice within three (3) working days.

-#### 13.3.3 Client -- Requested Extension
+#### 13.3.3 Client Requested Extension

 The Client may request one (1) extension of Transitional Period, for a duration not exceeding, seven (7) months, by notifying the Supplier in writing, including by adequate electronic means of their intention, before the expiry of the original transitional period.

-The Supplier shall confirm the receipt of such extension notice within three (3) working days.
+Supplier shall confirm the receipt of such extension notice within three (3) working days.

 ### 13.4 Obligations of the Supplier during the switching process